n1207n/ios-project-setup/README.md

 - QA.xcconfig
 - Production.xcconfig
 - Change .xcconfig_example to replace iosSwiftProjectTemplate

+Sixth, you need to re-configure project configurations with your above xcconfig files.

 As a last sweep, search any `iosSwiftProjectTemplate` or `COMPANY_NAME` string in the project and replace them properly.